Collaboration Guidelines

 - Who owns the "master?"

 You will need a co-writer's agreement signed agreeing the copyright splits for any of the uses above.
 There may be mechanical, writer's, publisher's, or other copyright/royalties attached to the song.
-Managing this is outside the scope of this document, and FAWM is not liable for any damages incurred by mishandled collaborations, so be aware of the considerations!
+Managing this is outside the scope of this document, so be aware of the considerations!

 Unless otherwise agreed, each party in a collaboration on FAWM remains the owner of their individual part (i.e., lyrics or music).
 For example, a lyricist is free to use their lyric outside FAWM with a different co-writer/composer/singer in a different context, and you cannot that same lyric outside of FAWM, even with your music.
 And vice versa.